 Grants to preserve and protect Aboriginal sites

-Grants are available for Aboriginal organisations to fund projects that preserve, promote and protect Aboriginal sites, to support Aboriginal people in managing their cultural heritage throughout Western Australia.
+The Preserve, Promote and Protect our Aboriginal Sites program provides grants to Aboriginal organisations for projects that protect Aboriginal sites and support Aboriginal people in managing their cultural heritage throughout Western Australia.

 Last updated:

-Amounts of up to $50,000 exclusive of GST are available for incorporated not-for-profit Aboriginal organisations to manage Aboriginal sites listed on the Register of Aboriginal Places and Objects.
+The program provides up to $50,000 exclusive of GST to incorporated not-for-profit Aboriginal organisations to manage Aboriginal sites listed on the Register of Aboriginal Places and Objects.

 • The remediation of registered Aboriginal burial sites, including memorials plinths and reflection places.